carinam17/carinam17.github.io/Services/README.md

 ---

-I am proud to offer the following freelance services: Pricing and fees are dependent on the scope and specifications of the project.
+I am proud to offer the following freelance services.
+Pricing and fees are dependent on the scope and specifications of the project.
 Reach out to me to see how I can help you.

 * * *

 ### Content Writing

-Writing can be a thorn in the side of many businesses The right words speak volumes and capture the essence of your brand.
-And less than optimal words are at best a missed opportunity and at worst can detract from a brand or business.
+Writing can be a thorn in the side of many businesses.
+The right words speak volumes and capture the essence of your brand.
+Less than optimal words are at best a missed opportunity and at worst can detract from a brand or business.

 Across all platforms, precise messaging draws a customer and makes the case for your business, products, or services.
-I can provided the following types of content to suit your needs.
+I provide the following content types to suit your needs.

-#### Website content
+#### Website copy

 Businesses and service providers don't necessarily need a website; they need more customers and clients.
 The good news is that a strategically designed website can facilitate this goal.
-This can include biographies, company profiles, product and service descriptions.
+This written content (known as copy) can include biographies, company profiles, product and service descriptions.

 #### Product names, slogans, and taglines

 What's in a name?
 Quite a bit, since it is often the first impression clients and customers will have about your product or service.